 In fact, “make your own” is an idea for a summer weekend get-together.
 Tips for how to set up a shandy bar at your next gathering are below.

 Shandy is short for shandygaff.
-It’s beer diluted with a non-alcoholic beverage.
-It’s a traditional British pub drink that mixes lager with lemon soda, ginger ale or ginger beer.
-Carbonated lemonade, cider or other citrus-flavored soda can be used.
+It’s beer that’s diluted with a non-alcoholic beverage.
+It’s a traditional British pub drink that mixes lager with lemon soda, ginger ale, or ginger beer.
+Carbonated lemonade, cider, or other citrus-flavored soda can be used.

 Whatever you use—you can even use ginger beer—you’ll find that shandy is a refreshing summertime drink.
 The shandy tradition dates back to the 17th century.
 Today, English publicans blend an English ale or beer with various lemon and lime beverages.

 No one knows the origin of the word, but the first known print reference is from 1853.
 The tradition no doubt began earlier.